US Department of the Interior

 The legal speed limit on all park roads shall be 15 miles per hour.

-(a) Park paved roads and parking areas are open to bicycle use.
-Bicycles are also allowed on the Paint Creek Recreational Trail located at Hopewell Mound Group.
-Bicycles are prohibited on all other roads and trails.
+(a) Bicycles and electric bicycles are allowed on park roads and in parking areas that are open to motor vehicle use by the public; and on the Paint Creek Recreational Trail located at Hopewell Mound Group.

 Reason for determination: Bicycle use may be allowed in developed areas so long as it is consistent with park values.
-The Paint Creek Recreational Trail was developed to support bicycle use and riding bicycles on it is consistent with park values.
+The Paint Creek Recreational Trail, of which 1 mile of its total 32 miles lies within the boundaries of Hopewell Culture NHP, was developed to support bicycle use and riding bicycles on it is consistent with park values.
 No other trails in the park meet this regulatory standard.
 Bicycle use on natural and cultural resource areas not specifically designated for them promotes erosion and destruction of those resources.